 I had suggested in the original post that sewers were sort of miraculous and that if we had to build them today, we would fail on account of our inability to stick to long-term projects.

 Cynic's narrative is just great reading and it's also valuable for delivering two reminders.
 One, the short-term, get-off-cheap mentality is no specific feature of our time, even if I would suggest that it is slightly more prevalent now.
 Two, the "cost" of something is not a fixed entity, particularly with sociotechnical projects that take a long time to build -- and must last even longer.
-As cynic concludes, "The cost equation, you see, can
+As cynic concludes, "The cost equation, you see, can be inverted."

 American cities once relied on private cesspools and privy chambers, which had to be emptied on a periodic basis.
 Mounting density and a growing concern with disease stressed these older systems.
 But it was the spread of municipal water works that really precipitated the change.
 Raising water from a well, or carrying it from a town pump, served as a natural brake on consumption.
 With water piped directly into homes, usage shot upward.
 That's why people started putting in brick sewers in the 1860s.
 And by the time Grunsky was called in, the residents of San Francisco were using some 23 million gallons of piped-in water each day, and returning three-quarters of it to their sewers.
 No system of septic tanks and privy vaults could possibly have kept pace with that volume.
 Running water was a solution that created an enormous problem.